 How to Get to Rattlesnake Point

 Rattlesnake Point Conservation Area is located at 7200 Appleby Line south of Highway 401 in Milton, Ontario west of Toronto.
-The park is open 9:00 am – 8:00 pm May 22 – October 18, 2021.
+The park is open 9:00 am – 9:00 pm Monday – Sunday from May to October.
 Park hours vary by season – check the Conservation Halton website for details.

 Planning a Visit to Rattlesnake Point